clevertree/fan-edits/FanMixes/Sonic (2020) - DeSchwartzed/README.md

 ## Changes

-All distracting or overly sappy dialog was removed, while all plot points are retained.
+All distracting or overly sappy dialogs were removed, while all plot points are retained.
 The credit vocal songs (which had nothing to do with Sonic games or movies) have been replaced with actual remixes of sonic game music.
 I added four remixes to each movie from the corresponding Sonic game.